Pope, once a victim of AI-generated imagery, calls for treaty to regulate artificial intelligence - The Boston Globe

 The pope's message was released just days after European Union negotiators secured provisional approval on the world's first comprehensive AI rules that are expected to serve as a gold standard for governments considering their own regulation.

-Francis acknowledged the promise AI offers and praised technological advances as a manifestation of the creativity of human intelligence, echoing the message the Vatican delivered at this year’s U.N.
-General Assembly where a host of world leaders raised the promise and perils of the technology.
+Francis acknowledged the promise AI offers and praised technological advances as a manifestation of the creativity of human intelligence, echoing the message the Vatican delivered at this year’s United Nations General Assembly where a host of world leaders raised the promise and perils of the technology.

 But his new peace message went further and emphasized the grave, existential concerns that have been raised by ethicists and human rights advocates about the technology that promises to transform everyday life in ways that can disrupt everything from democratic elections to art.